-4.5 Preparing your case
+5.5 Preparing your case

-Send extra information or evidence in support of your appeal to HMCTS and they send copies to all parties.
+Send extra information or evidence in support of your appeal to HMCTS.
+They will send copies to all parties.
 It is a good idea to read the official response to your appeal to check for: